 - 1/4 teaspoon nutmeg

-- 1 teaspoon baking powder
+- 1 egg

 - Safflower or other neutral oil for the skillet

-- Butter and maple syrup, for serving
+- Vanilla yogurt, butter, and/or maple syrup, for serving

 - Have egg and milk at room temperature for optimum pancake fluffiness.